-The Chinese Government will only issue ESL teaching work visas to people from certain countries.
+The Chinese Government will only issue teaching work visas to people from certain countries.
 The first thing to check is that your passport is from:

 If you hold, or can obtain, a passport from one of these seven countries you’ve met the first requirement.

 Along with having a passport from one of the seven countries listed above, you will need a Bachelor’s degree (or higher) in order to obtain your work visa.

 This can be a Bachelor’s in any major.
 BA, BSc, or other designations are fine as long as your degree clearly states that it is a Bachelor’s degree.
 If you’re in the last few months of study but haven’t received your degree yet, don’t worry!
 We can help you begin the rest of your paperwork while you wait for your degree to arrive.
 Associate degrees, certificates, licenses, and transcripts will not be accepted by the Chinese Government for ESL teaching work visas.

 In order to teach in China, you need a 120-hour Teaching English as a Foreign Language (TEFL) certification.
 This is a basic-level certification that qualifies you to teach ESL.
 The TEFL course offers the fundamentals of ESL teaching and how to best use the classroom to your advantage.

 If you don’t have your TEFL certificate yet you’re not alone!
 Many new teachers start applying to teach in China before they get their TEFL.

 The ability to obtain a clear criminal background check is one of the basic requirements for getting a working visa for China.
 This check details whether or not you have a criminal record, and in order to get your work visa, it must show that you have no criminal record.